 Every new foreign branch office must open a Colombian bank account at the bank of their choosing.

 Once the investment is made (the initial capital registered by the company), any increases in capital must be registered with the Central Bank (Banco de la República).

 *The registration process may vary according to the origin of the funds.

 Need More Information Regarding Colombian Branch Offices?

 Colombia is an expanding market and the region provides many attractive commercial opportunities for foreign businesses.
 However, market complexities and variations in local law can make the initial stages of a company incorporation difficult.

 At Biz Latin Hub, we can support your business in Latin-America through the provision of commercial representation and company formation services.
-Please contact Craig Dempsey at [email protected] to see how we can be of assistance.
+Please contact us now, or visit our website at bizlatinhub.com to see how we can be of assistance.